mxro/maxrohde-web/content/posts/2021/2021-11-20-the-ultimate-guide-to-typescript-monorepos/index.md

 ## tl;dr

-If you just want to get started with an already fully configured TypeScript monorepo for your convienience, consider using one of the open-source templates on [https://goldstack.party/](https://goldstack.party/).
+If you just want to get started with an already fully configured TypeScript monorepo for your convenience, consider using one of the open-source templates on [https://goldstack.party/](https://goldstack.party/).

 ## Why Monorepo

 Before we go into the implementation, I briefly want to give a few situations when a monorepo may be a good choice for setting up a project:

 - **For Fullstack Applications**: When developing frontend and backend code in the same repository, it becomes easier to create end-to-end integration tests as well as allows defining and using types across the frontend and backend.
 For more sophisticated use cases, it can also be useful to be able to reuse the same logic on frontend and backend, for instance for validation.
 - **For Large Applications**: Being able to divide these larger applications into multiple packages increases modularity and can help reduce complexity.
-Complexity is reduced chiefly by enforcing a hierarchical dependendcy pattern between modules (npm dependencies cannot be circular) - as opposed to the every file can import any other file free-for-all of a normal JavaScript project.
+Complexity is reduced chiefly by enforcing a hierarchical dependency pattern between modules (npm dependencies cannot be circular) - as opposed to the every file can import any other file free-for-all of a normal JavaScript project.
 - **For Serverless Applications**: While traditional applications can be bundled up and deployed in one big package that contains all application logic, serverless applications are often deployed as many independent components, for instance as serverless functions.
 This deployment pattern lends itself well to monorepos, since each independently deployed component can live in its own package while still making it easy to share code between components.

 ## Yarn 2 Workspaces